Frequently Asked Questions

 What is the difference between community and private centres?

-Community Children’s Centres are not for profit centres, managed by Parents and Communities.
-Fees and Budgets are set each year in accordance with the centres projected operating costs for the year.
+Community Children’s Centres are not-for-profit centres, managed by Parents and Communities.
+Fees and Budgets are set each year per the centre’s projected operating costs for the year.
 All surplus funds are invested back into your local service to directly benefit the children.
-We encourage families to be actively involved in supporting both the centre and their child’s care and education..
+We encourage families to be actively involved in supporting both the centre and their child’s care and education.

 What is the Child Care Subsidy?
 (CCS)